jhonatheberson/Class-control/README.md

-# Project Title
+# Class Control

 class management system with a list of students to relate their intimacy, thus checking for possible fraud

 ## Getting Started

-clone the repository and open the project in Code :: Blocks, in this case the project_final.cbp file.
+clone the repository and open the project in Code :: Blocks, in this case the projeto_final.cbp file.

 ### Prerequisites